mtmiller/octave-test-suite/CONTRIBUTING.md

 # Basics

-* Bug reports and pull requests via GitHub are very welcome
+* Bug reports and merge requests via GitLab are very welcome
 * Contributions include testing, writing more tests, documentation, submitting bug reports, and proposing new features and tests
 * Issues and changes should be small and focused on a particular topic